r-causal/tipr/README.md

     ##             <dbl>           <dbl> <dbl>          <dbl>                    <dbl>
     ## 1               1             1.2  0.25           1.05                     14.9

-It would take about `15` independent unmeasured confounders with a scaled mean difference between exposure groups of 0.25 to and a relationship with the outcome of 1.05 tip the observed analysis at the 5% level, rendering it inconclusive.
+It would take about `15` independent standardized Normal unmeasured confounders with a mean difference between exposure groups of 0.25 to and a relationship with the outcome of 1.05 tip the observed analysis at the 5% level, rendering it inconclusive.

 ## Integration with broom